We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

-If you’re thinking of using Shopify to sell goods online, you’ll know that there are several different pricing plans to choose from…and you may be wondering which one is the right one for your business.
-So in this post we’re going to look at Shopify fees in depth, going through each of the available plans and highlighting the aspects that might make one plan better than another - or more suited to your business.
+If you’re thinking of using Shopify to sell goods online, you’ll know that there are several different pricing plans to choose from — and you might be feeling a bit confused about which one is right for your project.

 There are five Shopify plans available:

 Starter — $5 per month

 Basic — $39 per month

 Shopify Plus — negotiable, but usually costing around $2,000 per month

 If you have the budget to pay upfront, you can reduce your costs significantly by purchasing an annual Shopify subscription.
 At time of writing, a 25% discount is available on annual plans — but the discounts change periodically.
 You’ll find the latest offers in the pricing section of the Shopify website.